cdmikechen/airflow-dag-operator/README.md

 `file_name` | If `type` is `file`, we need a `file_name`. |
 `dag_name` | If `type` is `dag_file` or `dag_yaml`, we need a `dag_name`.
 If `dag_name` don't have `.py` suffix, the operator will automatically append it. | crd name
 `content`| If `type` is `dag_file` or `file`, It is the content of the file. |
+`paused`| If `paused` is not empty, the operator will scan the DAG status and automatically pause / unpause the task. |
 `dag_yaml`| The described of DAG by yaml, For details, please refer to [dag-factory](https://github.com/ajbosco/dag-factory) |

 ## Dev Or Test